Oregand/Oregand.github.io/CA674/CheatSheet.md

 ### Driving factors towards cloud computing

 + Poorly utilized resources driving up hardware and labor costs
-  + Setting up a new environment is expensive; there is an incentive to hold on to them “just in case”
+  + Setting up a new environment is expensive; there is an incentive to hold on to them `just in case`
   + Each new project requisitions new hardware instead of recycling unused hardware; this takes time and money
 + Takes too long to create middleware infrastructures
   + Average lead time to get a new application environment is 4+6 weeks